-Later, in 1985 he joined Día, where for 24 years he held the position of World President of the Dia International Group, and he was also a member of the Carrefour Group's Global Executive Committee for 15 years.
+Later, in 1985 he joined Día, where for 24 years he held the position of World President of the Dia International Group, and where he gained experience in risk management (financial and non-financial).
+He was also a member of the Carrefour Group's Global Executive Committee for 15 years.
 From 2009 to 2014, he was President of the Zena group, the leading multi-brand restaurant chain company in Spain.
 The group comprises five brands: Foster's Hollywood, La Vaca Argentina, Cañas y Tapas, Domino's Pizza and Burger King.

-He has also been President of the Cortefiel Group (Cortefiel, Springfield, Women-Secret) from 2014 to 2016 and a member of the Board of Directors of Bankia, Chairman of the Risk Advisory Committee, Chairman of the Auditing and Compliance Committee, a member of the Appointments and Responsible Management Committee and a member of the Technology and Innovation Committee of the bank between 2012 and 2021.
-He is currently Vice President of AECOC (Association of Large Consumption Companies) which represents more than 20% of the Spanish GDP and has more than 30,000 associated companies, where he has participated in projects of environmental and social sustainability (lean&green, Smart distribution, food waste, deforestation, etc.).
+He has also been President of the Cortefiel Group (Cortefiel, Springfield, Women-Secret) from 2014 to 2016 and a member of the Board of Directors of Bankia, Chairman of the Risk Advisory Committee, Chairman of the Auditing and Compliance Committee and member of the Appointments and Responsible Management Committee of the bank between 2012 and 2021.

+He is currently Chairman of AECOC (Association of Large Consumption Companies) which represents more than 20% of the Spanish GDP and has more than 33,000 associated companies, where he has participated in projects of environmental and social sustainability (lean&green, Smart distribution, food waste, deforestation, etc.).

-He is a member of the Board of Directors of Caixabank, a member of the Appointments and Sustainability Committee and of the Auditing and Control Committee of such entity, a member of Board of Directors of Meliá Hotels International, Chairman of its Auditing and Compliance Committee and a member of the Appointments, Remuneration and Sustainability Committee; a member of the Advisory Board of the Grupo de Alimentación Palacios, a member of the Advisory Board of AT Kearney and a member of the Advisory Board of Pastas Gallo.
+He is a Director of Caixabank, a member of the Appointments and Sustainability Committee and a member of the Auditing and Compliance Committee of such entity, and a member of the Innovation and Technology Committee.

+He is a Director of Meliá Hotels International, the Chairman of its Auditing and Compliance Committee and a member of the Appointments, Remuneration and Sustainability Committee.

+He is a member of the Advisory Board of the Grupo de Alimentación Palacios, a member of the Advisory Board of Kearney, a member of the Advisory Board of Pastas Gallo, a member of the Advisory Board of Importaco S A. and a member of the Advisory Board of Danone, S.A.

 He is also a member of the Board of Trustees of Fundación ITER, a member of merit of Fundación Carlos III, a board member of the Fundación Caixabank and a board member of A.P.D.
 (Association for the Progress of Management).

 He was awarded the Order of Merit of the French Republic.

-Ms María Cristina Henríquez de Luna Basagoiti
+Ms Ma Cristina Henríquez de Luna Basagoiti